openads-project/.github/profile/README.md

 ### Collaborative development and benchmark-driven evaluation

 OpenADS explores how distributed partners can build compatible automated driving services and use benchmarks to identify stronger system compositions.
-The work is embedded in Germany's [Ecosystem Mobility 4.0](https://ecosystemmobility40.de/en/home/) initiative and aligned with the [European Connected and Autonomous Vehicle Alliance](https://digital-strategy.ec.europa.eu/en/policies/vehicle-alliance) .
+The work is embedded in Germany's [Ecosystem Mobility 4.0](https://ecosystemmobility40.de/en/home/) initiative and aligned with the goals of the [European Connected and Autonomous Vehicle Alliance](https://digital-strategy.ec.europa.eu/en/policies/vehicle-alliance).

 ![OpenADS diagram](../assets/openads-lab-diagram.svg)